A general form of Gelfand-Kazhdan criterion: Proof of Theorem

 \end{proof}

 It is straightforward to check that (\ref{mf}) extends the usual matrix coefficient map (\ref{dmc}).
 The proof of the first assertion of Theorem \ref{thm1} is now complete.

 \vsp

-To prove the second assertion of Theorem \ref{thm1}, we need two elementary lemmas.
+To prove the second assertion of Theorem \ref{thm1} (the generalized matrix coefficient map \eqref{mapc} is a topological homomorphism with closed image), we need two elementary lemmas.

 \begin{lem} Let $\lambda:E\rightarrow F$ be a $G$ intertwining continuous linear map of representations of $G$.
 Assume that $E$ is Fr\'{e}chet, smooth, and of moderate growth, and $F$ is a Casselman-Wallach representation.
-Then $E/\Ker(\lambda)$ is a Casselman-Wallach representation, and $\lambda$ is a topological homomorphism. \end{lem}
+Then $E/\Ker(\lambda)$ is a Casselman-Wallach representation, and $\lambda$ is a topological homomorphism. \end{lem} \begin{proof} The quotient representation $E/\Ker(\lambda)$ is clearly Fr\'{e}chet, smooth, and of moderate growth.
+It is $\mathrm{Z}(\g_\BC)$ finite and $K$ finite since it is mapped injectively to $F$.
+Therefore it is a Casselman-Wallach representation.
+The second assertion is a consequence of Casselman-Wallach globalization Theorem.